polarfire-soc/polarfire-soc-documentation/fundamentals/ecc/handling-ecc-errors-on-polarfire-soc.md

 <a name="on-chip-memories-ecc"></a>

-#### On chip memories ECC
+#### On-Chip Memories ECC

-ECC is enabled by default for on chip memory and is constantly running.
+ECC is enabled by default for on-chip memory and is constantly running.
 ECC errors will only be acknowledged by the MSS if the interrupt assocaited with the ECC error is enabled.

 For example, a single bit ECC error could occur in the L2 LIM, the corrected data will be returned and written back.